 George received a memo telling him to stop using his boss’s private bathroom and to use the men’s room in the hall instead, which they share with Pace Electronics.

-George returns to the office the following Monday as if he never quit.
-Everyone notices and his boss embarrasses him in front of his co-workers.
+Realizing he has no other options, George returns to the office on Monday and acts as if he never quit.
+During a meeting, everyone notices that George has returned after quitting the week before and Rick embarrasses him again in front of all his co-workers.

-At the 10 year company anniversary party, Rick offers George his job back, but not before George slips him a mickey.
+Later at the party, Rick offers George his old job back, but not before George spikes his drink.

-It is assumed that George is re-fired for the ‘mickey’ incident.
+It is assumed that George is fired again for the ‘mickey’ incident as the next scene shows him brainstorming job ideas with Jerry again.

 Sid’s Parking Services

-While in a transition phase, George decides to fill in for Sid, who moves cars from one side of the street to the other so the owner’s wouldn’t get a ticket, while he is down in Virginia for a week visiting his sister.
+While in a transition phase, George asks to fill in for Sid, moving cars from one side of the street to the other so the owner doesn’t get parking tickets, while he is down in Virginia for a week visiting his sister.

-While triple-parking cars George gets distracted when he sees Woody Allen across the street filming a movie.
-George slams into an ambulance causing gridlock, which delays the ambulance from responding to a 911 call, and holds up production of the Woody Allen movie.
+While triple-parking cars, George is distracted when he sees Woody Allen across the street filming a movie.
+George slams into an ambulance causing gridlock, which delays the ambulance from responding to a 911 call and holds up production of the Woody Allen movie.

-Elaine offers George a job at Pendant Publishing as a Manuscript Reader.
+Still out of work and looking for a job, Elaine offers to refer George for a job at Pendant Publishing as a Manuscript Reader.

-During his impromptu interview, George explains that he has read book reports, and that he likes to read Mike Lubica, a sports writer for the Daily News.
+During an impromptu interview at the company Christmas party, Mr. Lippman asks George who he likes to read.
+Obviously, George is not a reader and responds that he reads book reports and likes to read Mike Lubica, a sports writer for the Daily News.

-His favorite author however is Art Valdelay, an obscure writer.
-Betnik, from the village, who has written Venetian Blinds.
+His favorite author, however, is Art Valdelay, an obscure writer. a beatnik from the village, who has written Venetian Blinds.

 While working late one night, George ends up sleeping with the cleaning lady on his desk.

-While out of work, George receives unemployment benefits from the New York State Department of Labor.
+While back out of work, George files for unemployment benefits from the New York State Department of Labor.

-George tells the unemployment office that he has interviewed with several companies, one in particular being, Vandaley Industries, where George interviewed for a Latex Salesman position.
+He tells the unemployment office that he has been on interviews with several companies, including Vandaley Industries where he interviewed for the position of Latex Salesman.

-After numerous dates, Carrie, decides she is too good for George, and isn’t impressed that he interviewed at a hardware store.
+After a few dates, Carrie decides that she is too good for George, and isn’t even impressed that he got an interview at a hardware store.

 Bosses: Russell Dalrymple, Jay Crespi, Stu Chermak, Susan Ross

-Jerry and George are approached by Jay Crespi and Stu Chermak, two television executives, who, aftet seeing Jerry’s standup, want Jerry to write a sitcom pilot for NBC.
+Jerry is approached by NBC executives Jay Crespi, and Stu Chermak, after seeing his standup act and want him to write a sitcom pilot for NBC.

-After the pilot finally airs, the new head executive at NBC decides to pass on ‘Jerry’, as she and Russell Dalrymple did not see eye to eye on many projects.
+After the pilot finally airs, the new head executive at NBC decides to pass on ‘Jerry’, as she and Russell Dalrymple did not see eye to eye on the project.

 Hand Model (September 1993)